sambetts/graph-calling-bots/src/examples/CallingTestBot/README.md

 # Teams Calling Test Bot
 This bot monitors your Teams Phones infrastructure automatically.
-It makes periodic tests to a PSTN number and reports the results to an Azure storage table.
+It makes scheduled calls to a configurable PSTN number and reports the results of the test to an Azure storage table.
+When connected, the bot plays a message that says "this is a test call" (my own voice), and then hangs up.

 ![Logs](imgs/log.jpg)